docker-archive/classicswarm/docs/configure-tls.md

 | `<server>-cert.pem`     | `cert.pem`  |
 | `<server>-priv-key.pem` | `key.pem`   |

-1. Logon to the terminal of your CA server and elevate to root.
+1. Log on to the terminal of your CA server and elevate to root.

         $ sudo su

 2. Create a` ~/.certs` directory on the Swarm manager.
-Here we assume user account is ubuntu.
+Here, we assume that the user account is ubuntu.

         $ ssh ubuntu@swarm 'mkdir -p /home/ubuntu/.certs'